thanhnguyen2187/islet/site/content/posts/having-fun-with-a-scamming-crypto-job.md

 ## Conclusion

-By now, it's obviously that "if it's too good to be true, then it's probably is (a scam)".
+By now, I hope you feel obvious that "if it's too good to be true, then it's probably is (a scam)".
 But I can imagine why people fall for this: the excitement of having a lucrative job offer blinds us from being rational.
 Technical-wise, we should check the code we are going to run, including the dependencies.
 Non-technical-wise, we should check:

 - Nationality required: it's a red flag if the company is not hiring worldwide nor people from your country, and there is still a job